- Which kind of vaccinations do I need?

-Which kind of vaccinations do I need?
-We can send you a list of the needed vaccinations.
-You must also contact you own doctor and follow the advice you are given.
-It is a good idea to take most of the vaccinations before arriving at the College - it will probably be cheaper for you .
+You need to be fully vaccinated against Covid19.
+We can send you a list of vaccinations needed for the project country.
+You must also contact your own doctor and follow the advice you are given.
+It is a good idea to take most of the vaccinations before arriving at the College - it will probably be cheaper for you

 In case of an emergency the project will immediately be in contact with local doctors and the international SOS.
 They will ensure that you get good and professional treatment.

 During the parts of the programme based here in Europe, we advise you to provide your own health insurance.
 But while a resident here at the college you will also be covered by the English NHS health care system, which means that you can see the doctor or be treated at the hospital without any charge.
 However you will need to pay for all medication as well as all dental treatment – these are not covered by NHS.